icapeli/icapeli-phase_1_project/phase_1_project.md

 Now:
-* Let's sort the list in reverse order using sorted, itemgetter, and reverse=True.
+* Let's sort the dictionary in reverse order using sorted, itemgetter, and reverse=True.
-* Then let's make that sorted dictionary into a DataFrame
+* Then let's make that sorted dictionary into a DataFrame.
 * Next, I will rename the columns 'Director' and 'ROI' because they naturally come out as '0' and '1'.
 * Lastly, let's take a look at the DataFrame.